hardianlawi/attention-lstm-sentiment-analysis/README.md

 ### What other ways to improve LSTM-based sentiment analysis?

 > - Initialize embeddings from pre-trained models trained on big corpus.
 This provides better prior for the model to start with.
 This helps the model converges faster and improves the generalizability especially the case where the words do not occur frequently in the training data.
+Some experiment to show this point has been done [here](https://github.com/hardianlawi/attention-lstm-sentiment-analysis/blob/master/notebooks/LSTM%20%2B%20ELMo.ipynb).
-> - Ensembling and stacking of several models could generally provide some percentage boost to the prediction power although usually with the cost of reduction in speed.
+> - Ensembling and stacking of several models could generally provide some percentage boost to the prediction power although it comes with some computation cost.
 > - Bidirectional LSTM incorporates both past and future information to generate prediction.
 This could generally help when how you perceive your past information is influenced by your future information.
 The drawback of using this is you would always have to wait for the complete sentence before generating a prediction.
 > - Remove LSTM altogether and use more powerful attention based algorithm e.g. BERT